Variadic template: Basic usage

 Variadic arguments are very similar to constant array in their usage.
 They can be iterated upon, accessed by an index, have a length property, and can be sliced.
 Operations are interpreted at compile time, which means operands can't be runtime value (such as function parameters).

 Anything which is known at compile time can be passed as a variadic arguments.
 It makes variadic arguments similar to template alias arguments, but more powerful, as they also accept basic types (char, short, int...).

-Here is an example that print the string representation of the variadic parameters.
+Here is an example that prints the string representation of the variadic parameters.
 StringOf and StringOf2 produce equal results.